vincentvanbreugel/typetris/README.md

 * **[Tailwind CSS](https://tailwindcss.com)** for colors and for styling.
 * **[Howler.js](https://howlerjs.com/)** for music and SFX.
 * **[Parcel](https://parceljs.org/)** for local development and a build tool.

+Hosted on AWS with a CI pipeline using a Github action, S3 and Cloudfront

 ## Features